-- This slide summarizes the project timeline. - Construction began in September of 2006. - Wetland construction was organized by area and module -- most excavation and grading was completed by 2008, with the addition of tidal creeks in W2/3 completed in November 2010, and re-grading of this area to lower elevations in March 2014. - Large scale planting of salt marsh plants, including cordgrass, Spartina in the low marsh was completed in 2011, with some additional planting in high marsh in 2016, 2017, 2018. - Inlet channel dredging was completed in September 2011, with follow-up maintenance dredging in November 2015 and 2017. - Performance monitoring began in the year 2012, following the initial September 2011 dredging.
+- This slide summarizes the project timeline. - Construction began in September of 2006. - Wetland construction was organized by area and module -- most excavation and grading was completed by 2008, with the addition of tidal creeks in W2/3 completed in November 2010, and re-grading of this area to lower elevations in March 2014. - Large scale planting of salt marsh plants, including cordgrass, Spartina in the low marsh was completed in 2011, with additional planting of other species, initially in the higher elevations, but now more broadly that is on-going. - Inlet channel dredging was completed in September 2011, with follow-up maintenance dredging in November/December of 2015, 2017, and 2019. - Performance monitoring began in the year 2012, following the initial September 2011 dredging. - We will be reporting on the ninth year of performance monitoring.